 The best areas to stay in Madrid include:

-✓ Best neighbourhood for art lovers and history enthusiasts
+✓ Best area to stay in Madrid for art lovers & history enthusiasts

 The heart of the city is where you’ll want to stay if you want to explore Old Madrid.
-Sol is the neighbourhood that occupies most of the Centro district, which includes some of the most popular attractions in Madrid.
+Sol is the neighbourhood that occupies most of the Centro district, which includes some of the most popular things to do in in Madrid.

 Art connoisseurs will enjoy the Golden Triangle.
 This trifecta of world-renowned museums includes the Prado, Thyssen, and Reina Sofia Museums.